MattK1454/School_District_Analysis/README.md

 focus on how this adjustment affected the school district analysis was altered.
 Primary areas of focus were:

 * Average math and reading scores at Thomas High School
-* Percentage of students passing according to math scores at Thomas High School
+* Percentage of students passing according to math scores
-* Percentage of students passing according to reading scores at Thomas High School
+* Percentage of students passing according to reading scores
-* Overall percentage of students who passed both math and reading at Thomas High School
+* Overall percentage of students who passed both math and reading
 * Percentage passing math, reading, and overall by budget per student
 * Percentage passing math, reading, and overall by school size
 * Placement of schools overall by score values relative to each other

+### Reference metrics

-### Average math and reading scores at Thomas High School
+These are the screenshot images of the metrics before and after the Thomas High School alterations.
-By effectively removing the ninth graders' scores, it was found that the average scores for the math and reading exams increased by approximately one-tenth of a percent for the school.

 ![Original Analysis Output](https://github.com/MattK1454/School_District_Analysis/blob/main/Resources/THS_original_ouput.png)

 ![Adjusted Analysis Output](https://github.com/MattK1454/School_District_Analysis/blob/main/Resources/THS_modified_ouput.png)

+### Average math and reading scores at Thomas High School

+By effectively removing the ninth graders' scores, in should be noted that the average math exam score for the district dropped by one-tenth of a percentage point.
+The average score for the district on the reading exam was not altered.

+### Percentage of students passing according to math scores

+Following the data adjustment, it can be noted that the percentage of students passing the math exam was lowered by two-tenths of a percentage point following the adjustment.

+### Percentage of students passing according to reading scores

+Following the data adjustment, the resulting percentage of students in the district who passed the reading exam was dropped by three-tenths of a percentage point.

+### Overall percentage of students who passed both math and reading

+Due to the data adjustment of replacing the ninth graders' scores from Thomas High School with "NaN" values, the overall percentage of students who passed both the reading and math exam in the district dropped by one-tenth of a percentage point.